zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 pub extern "C" fn Java_net_example_MyClass_myMethod( /* parameters omitted */ ) {..}
 ```

-Once you are satisfied with your code, you can compile it by running this command.
-(This is a good time to take a coffee break)
+After setting up your code, initiate the compilation process by executing this command.
+The compilation time may vary depending on the size of your project.

 ```sh
  ## build for 32bit and 64bit, x86 (emulator) and arm (most devices).